-Public Relations/Advertising Tenure/Recontracting Committee Role of Depatment Chairperson
+The Department of Public Relations & Advertising Tenure/Recontracting Committee Role of Department Chairperson

-Consistent with tenure-Recontracting Guidelines for 2018/2019, the Public Relations/Advertising Department has elected the department chair to serve as an active, voting member of the Tenure-Recontracting Committee.
+Consistent with tenure-recontracting Guidelines, the Public Relations & Advertising Department has elected the department chair to serve as an active, voting member of the Tenure-Recontracting Committee.
 This action was taken during a meeting of the full department in keeping with the time frame outlined in the guidelines.

-In addition, the department chair has been elected by the Tenure-Recontracting Committee to serve as committee chair during this academic year.
+In addition, the department chair has been elected by the Tenure-Recontracting committee to serve as committee chair during this academic year.

-The department chair has been involved in every aspect of the evaluative process for all Public Relations/Advertising faculty being reviewed this academic year.
+The department chair will be involved in every aspect of the evaluative process for all Public Relations & Advertising faculty being reviewed this academic year.

-Public Relations/Advertising Department Process for Gathering and Analyzing Student Responses
+The Department of Public Relations & Advertising Process for Gathering and Analyzing Student Responses

-The Public Relations/Advertising Department has determined that the candidate may opt to use the SIR forms, or the 13-item questionnaire adapted by W. J. McKeachie.
+The Public Relations & Advertising Department has determined that the candidate may opt to use the SIR forms, or the 13-item questionnaire adapted by W. J. McKeachie.